-Geographical Exposure[#]
+Geographical Exposure#

-Performance Chart growth of AUD \$10,000^
+Performance Chart growth of AUD \$10,000[^]

+3-year returns are calculated and rolled monthly in AUD, with the outperformance consistency indicating the percentage of positive excess returns since inception.

-[^] Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2007. ^{} 3-year returns are calculated and rolled monthly in AUD, with the outperformance consistency indicating the percentage of positive excess returns since inception. ^{} S&P Global Infrastructure Net Total Return Index (A\$ Hedged) spliced with UBS Developed Infrastructure and Utilities Net Total Return Index (A\$ Hedged) prior to 1 January 2015.
-Note: as the UBS Developed Infrastructure and Utilities Net Total Return Index (A\$ Hedged) cased to be published from 31 May 2015, it was replaced by Magellan on 1 January 2015 with the S&P Global Infrastructure Net Total Return Index (A\$ Hedged). ^{} Upside/downside capture shows if a fund has outperformed the global market during periods of market strength and weakness, and if so, by how much.
-The MSCI World Net Total Return Index (A\$ Hedged) has been used as the representative of the global market to calculate this risk measure. # Sectors are internally defined.
+Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
+Fund Inception 1 July 2013.

+S&P Global Infrastructure Net Total Return Index (A\$) spliced with UBS Developed Infrastructure and Utilities Net Total Return Index (A\$) prior to 1 January 2015.
+Note: as the UBS Developed Infrastructure and Utilities Net

+Total Return Index (A\$) ceased to be published from 31 May 2015, it was replaced by Magellan on 1 January 2015 with the S&P Global Infrastructure Net Total Return Index (A\$).

+Sectors are internally defined.
 Geographical exposures are by domicile of listing.
-Cash exposure includes profit/loss on currency hedging.
 Exposures may not sum to 100% due to rounding.